MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 - The app VMs will be migrated to the primary Azure region (East US 2) and placed in the production network (VNET-PROD-EUS2).
 - The web front-end VM will reside in the front-end subnet (PROD-FE-EUS2) in the production network.
 - The database VM will reside in the database subnet (PROD-DB-EUS2) in the production network.
-- The on-premises VMs in the Contoso datacenter will be decommissioned after the migration is done.
+- The on-premises VMs in the Contoso data-center will be decommissioned after the migration is done.

 ![Scenario architecture](./media/contoso-migration-rehost-vm/architecture.png)